VinceCabs/GAUnit/README.md

 ### Automated test with Performance Log (Chrome only)

 Performance Log is a fast and easy way to intercept GA events (GET events only).
+It works without BrowserMob Proxy.

-Note: this method works for `analytics.js` but might not work for new GA implementations, such as GA4 or `gtag.js`.*
+Note: this method works for `analytics.js` but might not work for new GA implementations, such as transport beacon or GA4.

 - Install Selenium and ChromeDriver (same as above)